15 Mar Here Comes the Wedding From Hell

 Sometimes, the worst snafus are caused by incompetent hired hands.
 After waiting several hours for the caterer to arrive, guests at Holly and Glenn Armitage’s Amherst, Massachusetts, wedding made an emergency run for potato chips and pretzels.
 When the absent minded caterer finally turned up with too little food and a birthday cake, friends formed another posse in search of a bakery.
 “They asked to borrow the plastic model wedding cake in the window,” says Holly.
 “Everyone `oohed’ and `aahed,’ and we had pictures taken standing next to the fake cake.”

 Just about everything went wrong at Marie Holly’s wedding in Downey, California.
 The bridal shop sent her a gown six sizes too large; the photographer lost half of her pictures and over-exposed most of the rest.
 Worst of all, her unusual centerpieces went belly-up at the reception.

 “We had ten tables, each with a pretty little bowl filled with goldfish on it,” explains Marie.
-“I must have put too many chemicals in the water, though, because the poor things kept floating to the top while people were eating dinner.”
+“I must have put too many chemicals in the water, though, because the poor things turned belly up while people ate dinner.”

 Perhaps the eeriest disaster tale comes from Pat and Dick Jongewaard of Sioux City, Iowa.
 Their photographer died a few months before the wedding; the restaurant they selected for their rehearsal dinner burned down; an eight-year-old boy knocked over a candle, nearly setting fire to his older sister.
-The couple might have chosen a different date for their wedding, of course.
+The couple could have chosen a different date for their wedding, perhaps.
 They were married on Friday the 13th.